 The Cost of Sales formula:

-Beginning Inventory + Purchases – Ending Inventory = $COS figure
+Beginning Inventory + Purchases During the Period – Ending Inventory = $COS figure

 Why is Cost of Sales so important?